bduggan/raku-jupyter-kernel/README.md

    the output in `\begin{equation}` and `\end{equation}`.
 (Or replace "`equation`" with another string to use something else.)

+  * `#% markdown`: (or `md`) -- the output will be interpreted as markdown.
+  Note that this is for generating markdown as the output of a cell, not for writing markdown, which can be done without magics.
+Also, this simply sends the data with the markdown mime-type, and the notebook does the rendering.

+  * `#% > markdown` (or `md`): interpret stdout as markdown

   * `#% html > latex`: The above can be combined to render, for instance, the output cell as HTML, but stdout as LaTeX.
 The word before the `>` indicates the type of the output cell.
 The word after the `>` indictes